Contrary to popular belief, how your blog looks has little to do with a great blog design.

 If text is the most important thing on your page, then the first thing you need to worry about is how your text looks, or your typography.

-Luckily, with Thesis, many of your typography settings are already handled out-of-the-box.
-If you don’t use Thesis, you can use Chris Pearson’s golden ratio typography calculator and wrestle with CSS.
+Luckily, with Focus, many of your typography settings are already handled out-of-the-box.
+And if you don’t use Focus, you can use Chris Pearson’s golden ratio typography calculator and wrestle with CSS.

 But after those typography settings, what else should you worry about?